Data manipulation - exercise sheet

 4.1 How many animals were caught in each

-plot_type
+plot_type surveyed?

-4.2 Use summarize()
+4.2 Use summarize() and

-to find the mean, minimum and maximum hindfoot length
+.by to find the mean, minimum and maximum hindfoot length

-for each species (using species_id
+for each species (using species_id).
+Also try adding the

-number of observations (hint: use n
+number of observations (hint: use n).

 4.3 What was the heaviest animal measured in each

 year?
-Return the columns year
+Return the columns year, genus,

 OPTIONAL Block 5: pivoting